Toluna-IP/tolunaintegratedpaneldocs/general/common.md

 ## Content Type

-The preferred content type is json.
+The preferred content type is JSON.
 Any new notification developed will only be available in JSON format.
 Existing content that is also available in XML format will be explicitly described.

 ---